Warp Films: History

 Also in 2009, Warp produced The Mighty Boosh Live: Future Sailors Tour by Paul King, Le Donk & Scor-zay-zee by Shane Meadows as well as a concert film Arctic Monkeys at the Apollo.

-In 2010, Warp Films produced Chris Morris’s debut feature Four Lions, a satirical comedy drama following a group of homegrown Islamic terrorists from Sheffield, England.
+In 2010, Warp Films produced Morris's debut feature Four Lions, a satirical comedy following a group of homegrown Islamic terrorists from Sheffield, England.
 The film was nominated for two BAFTA awards and won the 'Outstanding Debut by a British Writer, director, or Producer' BAFTA award for Chris Morris.
 Also released in 2011 was Richard Ayoade's debut feature Submarine starring Noah Taylor, Sally Hawkins and Paddy Considine.
 The film featured original songs by Arctic Monkeys front man Alex Turner and won many awards worldwide, including the Best Screenplay award at the 2011 British Independent Film Awards.
 Richard Ayoade was nominated for a BAFTA for Outstanding Debut by a British Writer, Director or Producer at the 65th British Academy Film Awards.

 In 2010 Warp produced for Channel 4, Shane Meadows' This Is England '86, a continuation from the 2006 film.
 It achieved record viewing figures for Channel 4 and won a BAFTA for leading actress Vicky McClure.

 Warp X production Kill List was released in the UK on 28 August 2011.
 Directed by Ben Wheatley, the film stars Neil Maskell, Michael Smiley and MyAnna Buring.
 It has gone on to win several awards internationally, including a British Independent Film Award for supporting actor Michael Smiley.

 Tyrannosaur, also produced through Warp X, was released in 2011.
 Directed by Paddy Considine, it was an exploration of how love and friendship can be found in the darkest of places.
 Tyrannosaur stars Peter Mullan, Olivia Colman and Eddie Marsan.
 Winning the BAFTA for 'Outstanding Debut by a British Writer, director, or Producer' for director Paddy Considine and producer Diarmid Scrimshaw.
 2011 also saw the world premiere of Justin Kurzel's Snowtown.

 This Is England '88, the sequel to the 2010 television series This Is England '86, aired on Channel 4 over three consecutive nights from 13 December 2011.

-2012-2020
+2012–2020

 Warp Films continued to produce award winning features and TV from 2012 including Southcliffe by Sean Durkin, two seasons of The Midnight Beast, Berberian Sound Studio by Peter Strickland and For Those in Peril by Paul Wright.
 The latter would be the last production released under Warp X.

-In 2015, the final sequel to This is England, This is England '90 aired, winning three BAFTA’s.

-Over the next couple of years, further success would come with Shane Meadows' The Stone Roses: Made of Stone, 71' by Yann Demange The Last Panthers by Jack Thorne, Ghost Stories by Jeremy Dyson & Andy Nyman, The Death and Life of John F. Donovan by Xavier Dolan and the directorial debut of Idris Elba with Yardie.
+In 2015, the final sequel to This is England, This is England '90, aired, winning three BAFTAs.
+Over the next couple of years, further success would come with Shane Meadows' The Stone Roses: Made of Stone, 71' by Yann Demange The Last Panthers by Jack Thorne, Ghost Stories by Jeremy Dyson and Andy Nyman, The Death and Life of John F. Donovan by Xavier Dolan and the directorial debut of Idris Elba with Yardie.
 The Virtues by Shane Meadows released in 2019 on Channel 4 would gain five stars in The Guardian and be listed as one of the best dramas of the decade.